The Power of Now: Chapter Three: "Moving Deeply Into the Now"

 In Chapter Three, the author writes: "In the normal, mind-identified or unenlightened state of consciousness, the power and creative potential that lie concealed in the Now are completely obscured by psychological time.
 You cannot find yourself by going into the past.
 You can find yourself by coming into the present.
 Life is now.
 There was never a time when your life was not now, nor will there ever be."

 Chapter Four: "Mind Strategies for Avoiding the Now"

 In Chapter Four, Tolle says that "tomorrow's bills are not the problem" and can be a "core delusion" that changes a "mere situation, event or emotion" into a reason for suffering and unhappiness.
 The book also calls "waiting" a "state of mind" that we should snap ourselves out of.

+According to Tolle, there are three ways to deal with a situation.
+"If you find your here and now intolerable and it makes you unhappy...: remove yourself from the situation, change it, or accept it totally".
+In this way, there would be no "psychic pollution".

+Later chapters

+In the later chapters, the author writes about a wide range of topics and explains them from his perspective.

+Tolle alleges that everyone has access to a field of pulsating aliveness and natural goodness that he calls the "inner body".
+The inner body is said to be covered up by excessive mental activity, mind identification and remnants of old emotional pain that first must be dissolved before gaining access to it.

+For a conscious, awakened person, all drama would end, including in relationships.
+Life cycles and impermanence are also discussed; there are times of creativity and energy, and times of letting go and rest.

+At the same time, Tolle addresses the difference between men and women in the awakening process.
+Women are said to be closer to awakening than men, because they are less trapped in their minds.
+This, he argues, is the reason for the historical suppression of the feminine.
+Tolle also writes that the greatest spiritual challenge differs for men and women: “As a general rule, the major obstacle for men tends to be the thinking mind, and the major obstacle for women the pain-body, although in certain individual cases the opposite may be true, and in others the two factors may be equal.”